krishnakumar1990/github-parser/README.md

 2. Add additional `sort by` metrics for repositories.
 3. Include `pagination` for repositories.
 4. Include a `branch selector` dropdown for commit window to sort last commits based off branches.
+5. Use GraphQL API for faster response time and data handling